KhushiThakur-AI/Crypto-Trading-Bot/README.md

 ## 📢 Share This Project

-If you found this project useful, interesting, or inspiring — feel free to ⭐ star it, fork it, or share it!
+If you found this project useful, interesting, or inspiring, feel free to ⭐ star it, fork it, or share it!

 ### 🤝 Contribute
-This is an open-source paper trading bot — if you have ideas for new indicators, risk strategies, or features, contributions are welcome!
+This is an open-source paper trading bot.
+If you have ideas for new indicators, risk strategies, or features, contributions are welcome!

 ### 🔗 Connect with Me
 👩‍💻 GitHub: [@KhushiThakur-AI](https://github.com/KhushiThakur-AI)